YWebCA/ywca-chapter04/generators/app/templates/_README.md

 This exercise corresponds to [this section of the text](http://eloquentjavascript.net/04_data.html#h_GFaxee4PuU).

 1. Create a function called `arrayology`.

-2. `Arrayology` will recieve an array of strings.
+2.  `arrayology` will recieve an array of strings.

 3. Two of the strings in the array will have the value of `'fnord'`.

 4. Use everything you know from the chapter section to remove all of the values that occur between the `'fnord'`s from the array.

 5. Return the altered array.

+> Note: this function should have no side effects.

 <br / >